 Tutorial 3: fiber extraction for multiple images

-The procedure of processing multiple images is similar to process a single image.
+The procedure of processing multiple images is similar to processing a single image.
 One difference is in step 1, before clicking the "Import image/data" button, check the "Batch-mode" allowing to select multiple images.
 As shown below, "testimage1.tif" and "testimage2.tif" are selected.